stevefrenzel/rock-paper-scissors/README.md

 ## 3. To Do List ⚠️

 - change switch to if/else statement √
-- use full width when displayed on desktop
+- use full width when displayed on desktop √
+- make it responsive
 - add visual information of user and computer choice √
 - add color information if user won √
 - when clicking on choice, replace symbol with the solid version
-- add styling (darker theme, nice font, smooth transitions)
+- add styling (darker theme, nice font, smooth transitions) √
 - add a restart button
 - (add a fourth option)